florinen/common-omegnet-tools/README.md

 # common-omegnet-tools
+#  Prerequisite:
+# - Base Package install must be deployed first as this will need to install necessary tools all other charts depend on.

-Omegnet common tools for kubernetes
+Omegnet common tools for kubernetes.
+This will install helm charts.

 Before installing helm charts initialize terraform
 ```